GIVEAWAY: Don’t forget to enter the draw at the end of this post for a selection of Usborne Books.

 - 2.6 months is the average learning loss per student in math and 2 months is the average in spelling.

-I’ve teamed up with Cora Thiessen from Cora’s Cozy Book Corner to share tips on how to stop the summer slide!
+I’ve teamed up with Cora Thiessen from Cora’s Cosy Book Corner to share tips on how to stop the summer slide!
 Cora has turned her love for reading with her two children, ages 5 and 3, into an income provider for her family (how cool is that!)
 She’s an Independent Consultant with Usborne Books Canada.

 Cora says, “When my little girl was born, I decided going back to work wasn’t for me so I chose to stay at home.
 It has been a wonderful yet challenging, memory-making journey.”